YangShen31/proper_elements_prediction/README.md

 Download family tables from [ast.nesvorny.families_V2_0/data/families_2024](https://sbnarchive.psi.edu/pds4/non_mission/ast.nesvorny.families_V2_0/data/families_2024/).
 For d values thresholds, please refer to Table 3 to 7 from [Nesvorny24](https://iopscience.iop.org/article/10.3847/1538-4365/ad675c).
 To generate the histogram for precision and percentage detected across different families from `4_family_identification/family_identification.ipynb`, download the Table 3 to 7 and convert them into csv file.

 ### Observational Uncertainty Evaluation
-Download the ASSIST ephemeris files and place them in `data/assist` as described [here](https://assist.readthedocs.io/en/latest/jupyter_examples/GettingStarted/)
+Download the ASSIST ephemeris files and place them in `data/assist` as described [here](https://assist.readthedocs.io/en/latest/jupyter_examples/GettingStarted/).

+`SBDynT` includes files stored with GIT LFS which may not be automatically downloaded when the submodule is initialized depending on your setup.
+To see whether it worked look at `5_uncertainty_testing/SBDynT/src/MLdata/G08_TNO_training_testing_set.pkl`.
+If it is a text file with only a few lines of content you need to install git lfs and run `git lfs pull` to download the required files.